Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Discussion

 \section{Discussion}

-We developed a Bayesian model that integrates information from incidence and mortality data.
-Our approach combines a realistic, but not overly complex, ODE-based compartmental model of SARS-CoV-2 transmission dynamics and a carefully constructed surveillance model for cases and deaths.
+We developed a Bayesian SARS-CoV-2 transmission model that integrates information from incidence, mortality, and seroprevalence data.
+Our approach combines an ODE-based SEIR compartmental model of SARS-CoV-2 transmission dynamics and a carefully constructed surveillance model for cases, deaths, and seroprevalence.
 Importantly, our method accounts for variability in the number of SARS-CoV-2 diagnostics tests across time, thus ensuring that we do not confuse increases in testing with increases in incidence.
-In supplementary simulations, we have also shown that failing to account for changes in testing can lead to poor estimation of the basic reproduction number $R_0$.
-In our application of the model to Orange County, CA surveillance data shows that the SARS-CoV-2 transmission steadily increased after the California state-wide stay-at-home order ended.
-The model allowed us to estimate IFR, magnitude of incidence and death underreporting, and changes in prevalence in Orange County, CA. Retrospective analysis showed that our model produced reasonable forecasts, but they were off during periods when SARS-CoV-2 transmission dynamics and mitigation policies changed rapidly.
+Another distinguishing feature of our approach is nonparametric modeling of changes in key transmission and surveillance model parameters.
+Since we are integrating multiple sources of information, we can afford to be fairly ambitious and to include three such parameters into our model.
+Changes in one of these parameters accounts for changing the strength of preferentially testing SARS-CoV-2 infected individuals, which helps us avoid an important source of potential bias when inferring transmission model parameters.
+We reconstruct latent dynamics of the two pre-delta COVID-19 waves in Orange County, CA and estimate that 32--72\% of Orange County residents experienced SARS-CoV-2 infection by mid-January 2021.
+Retrospective analysis shows that our model produces accurate and well calibrated one week ahead and reasonable four week ahead forecasts, but the latter lack accuracy during periods when SARS-CoV-2 transmission dynamics and mitigation policies change rapidly.
+Additionally, we evaluated our forecasting performance when including or excluding certain data streams (test counts and seroprevalence study data) and found that incorporating negative test counts into our model was useful near the beginning of the modeling period, when testing policy was changing rapidly, but less useful when the policy became consistent.
+We also found that excluding seroprevalence data did not negatively affect our forecasting ability.